Richard Phelan (bishop): Priesthood

 Phelan was ordained a priest for the Diocese of Pittsburgh by Bishop Michael O'Connor in Pittsburgh on May 4, 1854.
 After his ordination, the diocese assigned Phelan to a mission in Indiana County, Pennsylvania.
-However, after cholera broke out in Pittsburgh, he was recalled there to assist.
-He served in the Pittsburgh area based out of Saint Paul Cathedral.
-During this period, he visited St. Michael the Archangel Parish in Elizabeth, Pennsylvania.
+After cholera broke out in Pittsburgh, he was recalled there to assist.
+He served in Pittsburgh's Saint Paul Cathedral.

 After three years, the diocese assigned Phelan to a parish in Freeport, Pennsylvania.
 In 1868, he was appointed pastor of St. Peter's Parish in Allegheny City, Pennsylvania.
 He built a new church there for over $150,000.

 In 1876, the Vatican erected the new Diocese of Allegheny with the new St. Peter Church in Allegheny City designated as the pro-cathedral of the new diocese.
-Phelan was now transferred into the new diocese.
+Phelan was transferred into the new diocese.

 In 1881, Bishop John Tuigg of Pittsburgh suffered a stroke and was force to take a leave of absence.
 Phelan was appointed apostolic administrator of Pittsburgh and was subsequently made vicar-general.

 Coadjutor Bishop and Bishop of Pittsburgh

 After Tuigg suffered more strokes, Pope Leo XIII on May 12, 1885, appointed Phelan as coadjutor bishop of Pittsburgh and titular bishop of Cibyra.
 On August 2, 1885, he was consecrated at Saint Paul Cathedral in Pittsburgh by Archbishop Patrick John Ryan.
 At that point, he handled the actual administration of the diocese, but continued to reside in Allegheny City.
 On July 1, 1889, the Vatican suppressed the Diocese of Allegheny and folded it into the Diocese of Pittsburgh.

-Phelan automatically became bishop of Pittsburgh when Tuigg died on December 7, 1889.The waves of immigrants into Western Pennsylvania soon forced the Vatican to create a new diocese.
+Phelan became bishop of Pittsburgh when Tuigg died on December 7, 1889.
+The waves of immigrants into Western Pennsylvania soon led the Vatican to create a new diocese.
 In May, 1901, Leo XIII erected the Diocese of Altoona, taking several counties from Pittsburgh and the Diocese of Harrisburg.